 Kerbside Collection Service

 The current kerbside collection service contractor is Solo Resource Recovery.
 Residents with a kerbside collection service can place household recyclables only in the recycling side of their split bin, which are transported to Chinderah in the Tweed Shire for sorting at a materials recovery facility (MRF).
-For further information about household recyclables, please access the recycling posters below.
+For further information about household recyclables, please access the recycling fact sheets below.

 Over the past 18 months the NSW EPA has been talking to Council about the future of the Woodenbong landfill under the new Waste Regulation and other environmental legislation.
 Council was recently successful in gaining approximately $320,000 in funding from the NSW Environmental Trust to cap the landfill and build a new transfer station at the site.
 The new transfer station will allow for easy and safe drop-off of small waste loads for subsequent transport to the Kyogle landfill.

 Council hopes that there will be minimal disruption for residents.
 If you would like further information regarding the landfill-to-transfer station project, please call Council’s Planning and Environment Department on 6632 1611.

 New Vehicle Flowpath at Kyogle Landfill

 Kyogle Council has introduced a new designated flow path for vehicles at the Kyogle landfill.